DevCycleHQ/go-server-sdk/README.md

-# Go API client for devcycle
+# Go API client for DevCycle

 Documents the DevCycle Bucketing API which provides and API interface to User Bucketing and for generated SDKs.